The Ultimate Guide to Lupus: Natural Remedies for Lupus

-Around five million people around the world has Lupus today.
-About 90% are women and it usually hits between the ages 14 and 50.
-It is more common in people of Afro-Carribean and Asian descent, and there is a genetic link.
+Around five million people around the world suffer from lupus today.
+About 90% are women and the condition may first become visible between the ages 14 and 50.
+It is more common in people of Afro-Caribbean and Asian descent, and there is a genetic link.

-There are two different types of lupus, and the most common is systemic Lupus Erythematosus (SLE).
-This type of lupus affects the body and can be serious.
+There are two different types of lupus, and the most common is Systemic Lupus Erythematosus (SLE).
+This type of lupus affects the entire body and can be serious.
 The other form of lupus is Discoid Lupus Erythematosus (DLE) which affects the skin causing psoriasis.
 So far no cure has been found for lupus, however, if the condition is diagnosed early, it can often be managed using both natural remedies and conventional treatments.

-When I was studying physiology my lecturer called Lupus "the great mimic" as the symptoms are very diverse and can be mistaken for other health problems such as glandular fever, chronic fatigue syndrome, depression and kidney problems.
-Lupus is also very similar to Raynaud's disease.
+When I was studying physiology my lecturer called lupus "the great mimic" as the symptoms are very diverse and can be mistaken for other health problems such as glandular fever, chronic fatigue syndrome, depression and kidney problems.
+Lupus is also very similar to a condition called Raynaud's disease.

 Lupus symptoms to look out for:

 Fatigue and depression - scientists and doctors are not certain as to how much the brain is affected by the inflammation caused by lupus.
-It is difficult to be sure if fatigue and depression are results of the disease itself, or whether they are reactions to having the condition.
+It is difficult to be sure if fatigue and depression are results of the disease itself, or whether they are reactions to suffering from lupus.